Sukhoi Su-17: Angola

+Iran

+All Iranian Su-22 aircraft were originally Iraqi ones, which had been used by Iraq before.
+On 3 March 2026 CENTCOM released a footage showing two Iranian Su-22s destroyed by United States on the ground on a military airfield during the 2026 Iran war.

 Iraq

 Iraqi Su-22M aircraft in a hangar damaged by Coalition air strikes during Operation Desert Storm.

 From 22 September 1980 to 20 August 1988, during the Iran–Iraq War, Iraq used Su-17 export versions (Su-20 and Su-22) alongside older Su-7s.
 They were mostly used in ground-attack and close air support roles.
-Iranian Grumman F-14 Tomcats shot down 21 Su-20/-22s, that have been confirmed by western sources.
+Iranian Grumman F-14 Tomcats shot down 21 Su-20/-22s, that western sources have confirmed.
 Eighteen Su-20/-22s were also shot down by Iranian McDonnell Douglas F-4 Phantom IIs. and three by Iranian Northrop F-5s.
-On 20 October 1980 an Iraqi Su-20 shot down an Iranian F-4E with its 30 mm cannons.
+In October 1980, an Iraqi Su-20 scored its sole kill of the war when an Su-20 of the 1st Fighter Squadron piloted by 1st Lt.
+Riadh Y. Yousef scored a gun kill with its 30 mm cannons on an F-4E, killing both crew (identified as Din-Mohammadi and Nouri-Bahadori).

 Official Iraqi accounts show no loss of Su-20 aircraft throughout the war against the Kurds and Iran.
 Twenty Su-22M2s, two Su-22M3s and seven Su-22M4s were lost during the war with Iran, the majority to anti-aircraft fire sustained during low-level bombing raids against Iranian front lines.

 In 1991, during the Gulf War, Iraqi Su-22s saw limited active service because the Iraqi regime distrusted the Iraqi Air Force (IQAF).
 On 7 February 1991, two Su-20/22s and one Su-7 were shot down by United States Air Force McDonnell Douglas F-15 Eagles using AIM-7 air-to-air missiles when the IQAF was moving its aircraft to Iran.

 On 20 and 22 March 1991, two other Su-22s were downed by USAF F-15s in an attempt to protect Kurdish civilians before the start of Operation Provide Comfort to provide humanitarian aid and the establishment of a no-fly zone north of 36th parallel.